technologies-of-history/course/schedule.md

 ---

 ### Readings
 - Kai-wing Chow, “Reinventing Gutenberg: Woodblock and Movable-Type Printing in Europe,” in _Agent of Change: Print Culture Studies after Elizabeth L. Eisenstein_ (Amherst: University of Massachusetts Press, 2007), pp. 169–192.
+[Available on D2L]
 - Anthony Grafton, "The Importance of Being Printed," _Journal of Interdisciplinary Studies_ (Autumn 1980): 265–286.
 [Available on D2L]

 ### Digital Assignments